harshrox/GamingZ.github.io/README.md

 # GamingZ

-Welcome to the GamingZ website, a platform for gaming enthusiasts to explore, discover, and engage with their favorite games and communities!
+Welcome to the GamingZ website, a platform for gaming enthusiasts to explore, discover, and engage with their favorite games!

 # Getting Started
 To get started with the GamingZ website, simply visit our homepage and start browsing.